gabrielBitts/BookingDotNet/README.md

 ![Anotação 2020-02-19](https://user-images.githubusercontent.com/35460886/74886270-6aa96280-5356-11ea-9359-a14ab8d1460a.png)

 # Important
-This project was made using Page Objects Pattern with Selenium and C#.
+This project was made with Page Objects Pattern and C# + Selenium
-I used one custom lib that is responsible for the waiting management.
+I used a custom lib which is responsible for implicit waiting management.